Deductible expenses for self-employed workers in Spain

 Professional services

-- Lawyers, consultants, marketing
+- Lawyers, consultants, marketing services

 Insurance